Joaquim Besora

 Joaquim Salvat Besora (born 18 December 1980) is a former Spanish-born Andorran international footballer and former futsal player who played as a forward.

 He made his international debut for the Andorra national football team in 2011.

+Music

+Following his retirement from football, he centered his efforts on his musical career, performing under the stage name Quim Salvat.
+He achieved widespread musical recognition after winning the 14th Carles Sabater Award for best song in Catalan language, presented by the "Centre de Cultura Catalana" for his solidarity single "Gràcies."
+His musical style blends traditional singer-songwriter storytelling with contemporary rock elements, featured in studio albums like El meu granet de sorra and L'últim despertar.